nikk0007/devopsprojects/minio/readme.md

 - k get pods -n minio-ns
 - k get svc -n minio-ns

-while checking service, note down the two nodePorts corresponding to mino pod ports 9090(31072 in my case) and 9000(31074 in my case).
+while checking service, note down the two nodePorts corresponding to minio pod ports 9090(31072 in my case) and 9000(31074 in my case).

 Use the NodePort corresponding to pod port 9090 to access Minio GUI on localhost: http://localhost:31072/